ni/measurement-plugin-converter-python/src/ui_creator/README.md

 ## How to run?

 - Open Command Prompt.
-- Run the following command to know the required CLI arguments.
+- Run the following command to know the available commands.

   ```cmd
   ni-measurement-ui-creator --help